You will now be in control of the stoma, not the other way around!. Forget incessant thoughts of “where is the toilet?”.

 The implant is fully compatible with bag use.
 If for any reason you wish to stop using the TIES lid, it is always possible to switch to traditional ostomy bags at any time without removing the implant, and then to switch back to the lid again, as desired.

 Daily life with the TIES Solution is simple and avoids the complications associated with the use and care of a conventional ostomy bag.
-It is important that in the initial period after surgery, when the ostomy is healing, it is well cared for to achieve a well-integrated and leak-free system.
+It is important that during the initial period after surgery, when the ostomy is healing, it is well cared for to achieve a well-integrated and leak-free system.

 The TIES implant is designed for life-long use.
 It is made of pure and strong titanium metal that integrates permanently with the body and has no moving parts.